-This week, Emily and two of her colleagues are releasing a research paper entitled “Skills for Today: What We Know about Teaching and Assessing Collaboration.”
+Last year, Emily and two of her colleagues released a research paper entitled “Skills for Today: What We Know about Teaching and Assessing Collaboration.”

-The paper will be jointly released by Pearson and The Partnership for 21st Century Learning (P21), a Washington, DC-based coalition that includes leaders from the business, education, and government sectors.
+The paper was jointly released by Pearson and The Partnership for 21st Century Learning (P21), a Washington, DC-based coalition that includes leaders from the business, education, and government sectors.

 “We teamed up on this paper because we both believe collaboration is too important for college, career, and life to leave to chance,” Emily says.